mrspeaker/Omega500/README.md

 - API: standardise and consolidate api methods, parameter types, and parameter order.
 - API: remove/fix references to global instantiated "game" object (move to evt system)
-- API: Maybe... add the tick/renderable entity automagically:
-    - tick priority
-    - render z-index
-    - add individual or collection.
+- API: Test the new `bodies` tick/render system against old games: make sure it can work everywhere(ish).
 - API: move traits to game object, maybe
 - API: Input should be a class, not a singleton
 - BUG: bad map collision if entity taller/wider than block
 - BUG: bad map collision with velocity/gravity when jammed hard left into block (jump straight up and get stuck on upper block)
 - BUG: tracking camera box moves on zoom.
 - BUG: tracking camera box jumps when map is not as wide as screen, but needs to scroll.
+- BUG: when showing outside map area with camera - show blank space, not repeat first row/column
 - Examples: add example using Box2D or other physics lib (see "Oscillator" game)
 - Examples: do a "how to make a game" tutorial.